 “Under Trump, we are losing hard-won protections of our air and water.
 We must stop this rollback and protect our nation’s most vulnerable communities.”

-Earthjustice attorneys have filed more than 120 lawsuits to stop the Trump administration’s attempts to illegally gut environmental and health protections — including a petition for review to the D.C.
-Circuit Court of Appeals, challenging the recent U.S. EPA rule designed to gut safeguards of coal ash disposal.
+Earthjustice attorneys filed more than 120 lawsuits to stop the Trump administration’s attempts to illegally gut environmental and health protections — including a petition for review to the D.C.
+Circuit Court of Appeals, challenging the U.S. EPA rule designed to gut safeguards of coal ash disposal.

 For coal ash, the winds are shifting.
 Earthjustice continues to work alongside impacted communities to bring industry and federal agencies accountable to the law.